pdmelo/4W6-Winter-2025/Notes/Week4/21-http.md

    }
    ```
    - **Save the file** to apply the changes.
 The server should automatically restart in the terminal.

    - Run the GET cURL command again (`curl -v http://localhost:3000/`); you should see our JSON response!

+     (Psst..you view tihis on your browser too http://localhost:3000/ 😊)

 ### Part 3: Expanding our Pokemon API